 Installing the Drive-Bracket Assembly

-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - 1 Insert the drive-bracket assembly into the computer.
-Ensure that the drive-bracket assembly is seated correctly. - 2 Insert and tighten the screw.
+- Before you begin - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - 1 Insert the drive-bracket assembly into the computer.
+Ensure that the drive-bracket assembly is seated correctly.